Stack register

-A stack register is a computer central processor register whose purpose is to keep track of a call stack.
+A stack register, also known as a stack pointer, is a computer central processor register whose purpose is to keep track of a call stack.
 On an accumulator-based architecture machine, this may be a dedicated register.
 On a machine with multiple general-purpose registers, it may be a register that is reserved by convention, such as on the IBM System/360 through z/Architecture architecture and RISC architectures, or it may be a register that procedure call and return instructions are hardwired to use, such as on the PDP-11, VAX, and Intel x86 architectures.
 Some designs such as the Data General Eclipse had no dedicated register, but used a reserved hardware memory address for this function.

 Machines before the late 1960s—such as the PDP-8 and HP 2100—did not have compilers which supported recursion.
 Their subroutine instructions typically would save the current location in the jump address, and then set the program counter to the next address.
 While this is simpler than maintaining a stack, since there is only one return location per subroutine code section, there cannot be recursion without considerable effort on the part of the programmer.

 A stack machine may have 2 or more stack registers — one of them keeps track of a call stack, the other(s) keep track of other stack(s).

-Stack registers in x86

-In the 16-bit version of the x86 architecture, the main stack register is the 16-bit Stack Pointer (SP), with the 32-bit IA-32 version extending SP to the 32-bit Extended Stack Pointer (ESP), and the 64-bit x86-64 version extending ESP to the 64-bit Register Stack Pointer (RSP).
-The stack segment register (SS) is usually used to store information about the memory segment that stores the call stack of currently executed program.
-SP points to current stack top.
-By default, the stack grows downward in memory, so newer values are placed at lower memory addresses.
-To save a value to the stack, the PUSH instruction is used.
-To retrieve a value from the stack, the POP instruction is used.

-Example: Assuming that SS = 1000h and SP = 0xF820.
-This means that current stack top is the physical address 0x1F820 (this is due to memory segmentation in 8086).
-The next two machine instructions of the program are: